lixiangcog/GeoLISA/README.md

 <h2 style="text-align: left;">📌 Updates</h2>

+**2025.11.10**: ✅ TODO — If the paper is accepted, we will further organize and refine the code, and release the additional datasets along with the corresponding model weights.

 **2025.11.08**: Upload the code for OD&OC segmentation.
-This is the first submission.
-After the article is accepted, the code will be sorted out and instructions will be added.

 **2025.10.04**: Repository created.

-## ✅ TODO
-- [ ] Release additional datasets and source-domain model code.
-- [x] Code will be released soon.

 ## 📖 Overview